• 12-2025 - Portrait of the artist Anke Rohde in the program "maintower" on HR television

-The Splendor of the Everyday Friedrich Schiller said: "Beauty has its effect even with mere contemplation."
+The Splendor of the Everyday.
+Friedrich Schiller wrote: "Beauty has its effect simply through contemplation."
 Beauty changes us; it does something to us.
-This is what many people experience when contemplating the paintings of Anke Rohde, who transforms the everyday into something extraordinary.
+This is how many experience the paintings of Anke Rohde, who transforms the everyday into something extraordinary.
 Read more

 • 07-2022 - Offenbach-Post: On the nutritional value of art

-• 11-2020 - VRM Lokal: Artist Anke Rohde in Wiesbaden-Schierstein takes a special Corona path
+• 11-2020 - VRM Local: Artist Anke Rohde in Wiesbaden-Schierstein takes a special path during the Corona pandemic

-• 09-2020 - Wiesbaden aktuell: Wiesbaden Cultural Advisory Board has five new members
+• 09-2020 - Wiesbaden news: Wiesbaden Cultural Advisory Board has five new members

 The new Cultural Advisory Board was elected in the spring.
-However, due to the pandemic, the new composition of the board could not be officially approved by the City Council until Thursday, September 17.
-Five members of the 24-member advisory board are new to the office, and the others were confirmed.
-On Thursday, September 17, the City Council officially approved the new composition of the Cultural Advisory Board for a second two-year term.
-The twelve members of the advisory board, to be appointed according to disciplines, were newly elected in April.
-The composition of the Cultural Advisory Board's first term initially remained in place after a pandemic-related delay in the vote count.
-Two new representatives from the independent community: Anke Rohde, freelance artist and founder of Atelier & Projektraum in Schierstein, represents the fine arts section.
-Journalist Anja Baumgart-Pietsch is a new member of the advisory board, regardless of discipline.
-The university and applied arts section remained vacant due to a lack of candidates.
-All other discipline representatives were again elected.
-Three new representatives from the institutions.
-The 24-member committee also includes representatives from Wiesbaden's major cultural institutions and political members of the parliamentary groups.
-The adult education center's new director, Dr. Stephanie Dreyfürst, was appointed in July.
-Dr. Jörg Daur has been representing the Hessian State Museum as its deputy director since last fall.
-The SPD is also sending a new representative to the committee, Joachim Tobschall.
-Information on all members and the work of the Cultural Advisory Board can be found on the Cultural Advisory Board's website.
+However, due to the pandemic, the new composition of the board could not be officially acknowledged by the city council until Thursday, September 17.
+Five of the 24 members are new to the board, while the others were re-elected.
+On Thursday, September 17, the city council officially acknowledged the new composition of the Cultural Advisory Board for its second two-year term.
+The twelve members of the board, each representing a specific artistic discipline, were newly elected in April.
+The composition of the Cultural Advisory Board from the first term had initially remained in place following a pandemic-related delay in the vote count.
+Two new representatives from the independent arts scene: Anke Rohde, a freelance artist and founder of the Atelier & Projektraum in Schierstein, represents the visual arts.
+Journalist Anja Baumgart-Pietsch joins the board as a new representative, independent of any specific discipline.
+The Higher Education and Applied Arts section remained vacant due to a lack of candidates.
+All other representatives from the various artistic disciplines were re-elected.
+Three new representatives from the institutions: The 24-member committee also includes representatives from Wiesbaden's major cultural institutions and political members from the various factions.
+Dr. Stephanie Dreyfürst, the new director of the adult education center (Volkshochschule), has been appointed as the representative for the center since July.
+Dr. Jörg Daur, the deputy director of the Hessian State Museum, has represented the museum since last autumn.
+The SPD (Social Democratic Party) is also sending a new representative to the committee, Joachim Tobschall.
+Information about all members and the work of the Cultural Advisory Board can be found on the board's website.

-Artist Anke Rohde shows hyper-realistic paintings in the Remise By Andrea Pauly HANAU Trinkhalle, kiosk, water house, booth, Späti - the names are as diverse as the offerings and the visitors.
-Trinkhallen usually have extended opening hours and offer more than just a beer for the "hang-around" people.
-Frankfurt's water houses have been part of the cityscape for decades as cultural assets and "chattering corners".
-Even if they have become a rarity, as many of them have been torn down or converted.
-Wiesbaden-based artist Anke Rohde approaches the multifaceted subject of the Trinkhalle with hyper-realistic paintings that depict the kiosks as urban still lifes.
-She is currently showing a selection of her mostly large-format works and some sketches under the title "Take away & To Go" at the Hanau Cultural Association in the Remisengalerie (remise gallery) of Philippsruhe Castle.
-A newspaper article about the disappearance of drinking halls in the Frankfurt area, featuring a photo of one, piqued Rohde's interest.
-After some research, she set out with her camera in September 2015, visited the still-standing kiosks in Frankfurt, and photographed them – albeit deserted.
-The artist approached the subject with her fascination for the often isolated, small buildings with all their facets and details – the displays in the windows of towers of fruit gum boxes, from alcoholic beverages to magazines and the signs on the roofs and in front of the stalls.
-The result is hyperrealistic, aesthetic images that radiate an almost reverent calm.
+Artist Anke Rohde exhibits hyperrealistic paintings in the coach house.
+By Andrea Pauly, Hanau.
+Kiosk, kiosk, water store, corner shop, late-night convenience store – the names are as varied as the offerings and the visitors.
+Kiosks typically have extended opening hours and offer more than just a beer for those standing around.
+For decades, Frankfurt's water kiosks have been a part of the cityscape, considered a cultural asset and a place to chat.
+Even though they have become a rarity, as many have been demolished or repurposed.
+Wiesbaden-based artist Anke Rohde approaches the multifaceted subject of the kiosk with hyperrealistic paintings that depict the kiosks as urban still lifes.
+She is currently exhibiting a selection of her mostly large-format works and some sketches under the title "Take away & To Go" at the Hanau Cultural Association in the coach house gallery of Philippsruhe Castle.
+A newspaper article about the disappearance of kiosks in the Frankfurt area, featuring a photograph of one, sparked Rohde's interest.
+After some research, she set out in September 2015 with her camera, visiting the remaining kiosks in Frankfurt and photographing them – albeit empty of people.
+The artist approached the subject with her fascination for these often solitary little buildings, capturing all their facets and details – from the displays in the windows of towering gummy candy boxes to alcoholic beverages, magazines, and the signs on the roofs and in front of the kiosks.
+The result is a series of hyperrealistic, aesthetically pleasing images that radiate an almost reverential tranquility.
 Anke Rohde lives and works in Wiesbaden.
-She often dedicates her representational, sometimes hyperrealistic paintings to urban environments.
-Thus, her pictures feature "urban staples" such as the Converse sneaker, high-rise facades, shop window views, and, most recently, the subject of drinking halls.
-There is now even an association in Frankfurt for the preservation of Frankfurt's water kiosks.
-"Linie 11" is committed to preserving and revitalizing these locations in the long term.
-The goal is also to overcome people's fear of kiosks and, in particular, to build trust across generations.
-"A kiosk always has cold drinks; there's always something to hear at the kiosk.
-For many people, water kiosks are a place to chat, enjoy an after-work beer, or simply pick up a mixed bag.
-These kiosks are as much a part of Frankfurt's cityscape as Mussigg cheese is to Handkäs," says the association. ➔ The exhibition Trinkhalle, Büdchen & Co. by Anke Rohde runs until Sunday, May 27, and is presented by the Hanau Cultural Association in the Remisengalerie (residence gallery) of Philippsruhe Palace.
-Opening hours are Saturdays, Sundays, and Whit Monday from 2 p.m. to 5 p.m.
+She frequently dedicates her representational, sometimes hyperrealistic, paintings to the urban environment.
+Thus, her paintings feature "big city footwear" like Converse sneakers, skyscraper facades, shop window views, and, most recently, the subject of kiosks.
+There is now even an association in Frankfurt dedicated to preserving these historic kiosks.
+"Line 11" is committed to preserving and revitalizing these locations for the long term.
+Furthermore, the aim is to dispel people's apprehension about kiosks and, in particular, to foster trust across generations.
+"A kiosk always has cold drinks; there's always something to hear at a kiosk.
+For many people, kiosks are a place to connect, enjoy an after-work beer, or simply grab a mixed bag of sweets.
+These kiosks are as much a part of Frankfurt's cityscape as music is to hand cheese," says the association. ➔ The exhibition "Kiosk, Kiosk & Co." by Anke Rohde runs until Sunday, May 27, and is presented by the Hanau Cultural Association in the coach house gallery of Philippsruhe Castle.
+Opening hours are Saturdays, Sundays, and Whit Monday from 2 pm to 5 pm.

-FOCAL SUBJECT: Painterly reflections of modern urbanity.
-Anke Rohde: Rhythms of the big city.
-Exhibition from May 12 to 27, 2018, at the Remisengalerie, Schloss Philippsruhe, Hanau.
+FOCUS THEME: Painterly Reflections on Modern Urbanity.
+Anke Rohde: Rhythms of the Metropolis.
+Exhibition from May 12 to 27, 2018 at the Remisengalerie, Philippsruhe Castle, Hanau.
 By Caroline Messelhäußer, MA.
-The representational, sometimes almost hyperrealistic, paintings of the artist Anke Rohde presented here depict real places, situated within an urban structure.
-The artist's perception of the object at the moment of observation results in the content of her works.
+The representational, sometimes almost hyperrealistic, paintings by the artist Anke Rohde, presented here, depict real places within an urban structure.
+The artist's perception of the object at the moment of observation shapes the content of her work.
 "It's essentially a painterly condensation of the moment," says Anke Rohde.
-In addition to works such as buildings with reflections and light, or house and high-rise facades, she is currently working on the "Trinkhallen" series.
-Her interest in these small, mostly isolated, inner-city buildings was sparked by an article about their disappearance from the urban fabric.
-Seized by curiosity, she set out with her camera to take a closer look at some of these objects.
-Drinking halls, also known as booths, kiosks, water houses, or simply kiosks, originated around the second half of the 19th century, during the era of industrialization.
-The Wiesbaden-based artist's work "Petersstraße Frankfurt" reveals what fascinates her about them: for some viewers, such a drinking hall may be a controversial place, a veritable social meeting place where people from a wide variety of backgrounds gather, chat, buy something, eat, drink, and smoke.
-For others, however, including the artist, it is a nostalgic and vibrant place.
-The displays and window decorations, the signs and advertising, the scribbles—all of this seems rather tranquil, even melancholic, in our fast-paced times.
-Through her works of art, these contemporary witnesses, which fortunately still exist in their characteristic form in some German cities such as Frankfurt am Main or Berlin, are preserved and thus, at least in pictorial terms, protected from transience and oblivion.
-Another subject in her artistic work is the depiction of shop windows of all kinds, for example, decorated with fabrics or flowers, but also of ice cream parlors and, in particular, clothing stores, as the work "Repeat II" exemplifies.
-Mannequins are placed in the large windows, spanning two floors, and the surroundings are reflected in the panes: trees and buildings blend in and literally confuse the viewer's gaze into the shop's display.
-At the same time, it is a snapshot of the interplay of several factors, for depending on the time of day or the weather, the reflection in the window changes, so that it appears like a separate image each time it is viewed and thus never looks the same.
-Furthermore, this rotunda – again a symbol of human creation – was built in the 1950s, while the fashion exhibited here is from spring, and the reflection takes place in the present.
+In addition to depictions of buildings with reflections and light refractions, or the facades of houses and high-rises, she is currently working on the series "Kiosks."
+Her interest in these small, often isolated, inner-city structures was sparked by an article about their disappearance from the urban fabric.
+Seized by curiosity, she set off with her camera to take a closer look at some of these establishments.
+These kiosks, also known as refreshment stands, kiosks, or simply kiosks, originated roughly in the second half of the 19th century, during the Industrial Revolution.
+In her work "Petersstraße Frankfurt," the Wiesbaden-based artist reveals what fascinates her about them: For some, such a kiosk might be a controversial place, a veritable social hub where people from all walks of life stand together, chat, buy things, eat, drink, and smoke.
+For others, however, like the artist herself, it is a nostalgic and vibrant place.
+The displays and window decorations, the signs and advertisements, the graffiti – all of this seems rather tranquil, even melancholic, in our fast-paced times.
+Through her artwork, these historical witnesses, which fortunately still exist in their characteristic form in some German cities like Frankfurt am Main and Berlin, are preserved and thus, at least in a picturesque way, protected from transience and oblivion.
+Another subject in her artistic work is the depiction of shop windows of all kinds, for example, those decorated with fabrics or flowers, but also ice cream parlors and, in particular, clothing stores, as the work "Repeat II" exemplifies.
+In the large windows, spanning two floors, are mannequins, and the surroundings are reflected in the panes: trees and buildings blend together and almost confuse the viewer's gaze into the shop's display.
+At the same time, it is a snapshot of the interplay of several factors, because depending on the time of day or the weather, the reflection in the window changes, so that it appears as a unique image each time it is viewed and thus never looks the same.
+Furthermore, this circular building—again a symbol of human creation—was erected in the 1950s, while the fashion exhibited here is from spring, and the reflection takes place in the present.
 Since 2009, there has also been a special "portrait" series featuring the iconic Converse shoes.
-These shoes, also known as "Chucks," were worn by virtually everyone; they are sporty and casual, but not very durable due to their material.
-For the artist, these shoes reflect the character of the wearer, who, incidentally, is known to the artist for almost every shoe depicted.
-In contrast to the detailed and realistically painted Chucks, which were worn with love and have also experienced much, the background is often blurred, abstract, or ornamental.
-This is the case in the work "26.04.15," where the white background with black lettering is depicted absolutely realistically, like an emblem.
-The day of completion is also the title of these compositions.
-The artist Anke Rohde is fascinated by everything humankind builds and produces, including handcrafted works.
-Architecture, urban design, painting, music, and even graffiti, for example, are for her the "concentrated expression of culture," and she skillfully and captivatingly translates this into her artistic work.
+These shoes, also known as "Chucks," were worn by virtually everyone; they are sporty and casual, but due to their fabric material, not very durable.
+For the artist, these shoes reveal the character of the wearer, who, incidentally, is known to the artist for almost every shoe depicted.
+In contrast to the meticulously realistic paintings of the Chucks, which have been worn with love and have experienced much, the backgrounds are often blurred, abstract, or ornamental.
+This is the case in the work "26.04.15," where the white background with black lettering is depicted with absolute realism, like an emblem.
+The date of completion is also the title of this composition.
+The artist Anke Rohde is fascinated by everything that humans construct and produce, including handcrafted objects.
+Architecture, urban architecture, painting, music, and even graffiti, for example, represent for her the "concentrated expression of culture," and she translates this into compelling and skillful visual representations in her artistic work.
 A report from: ARTPROFIL - Magazine for Art, Issue 126, © Syntax.
 Projektfabrik GmbH, 68219 Mannheim, Germany, www.artprofil-kunstmagazin.com, Email: redaktion@artprofil-kunstmagazin.com

-• 03-2018 - Frankfurter Neue Presse: Why the Realism exhibition at the Municipal Gallery is worth a visit
+• 03-2018 - Frankfurter Neue Presse: Why the realism exhibition at the Municipal Gallery is worth seeing

-• 03-2018 - Echo Mörfelden-Walldorf: Municipal gallery in Walldorf shows photo-like paintings
+• 03-2018 - Echo Mörfelden-Walldorf: Municipal gallery in Walldorf exhibits photo-like paintings

-By Sebastian Schwappacher MÖRFELDEN-WALLDORF - At first glance, some of the paintings are indistinguishable from photographs.
-Stepping closer to the canvases in the Municipal Gallery, countless fine brushstrokes become visible.
-But reducing the works to this aspect would be a mistake.
-The artists of the exhibition "Realism - A Visual Language, Yesterday and Today" are not concerned with mere reproduction.
+By Sebastian Schwappacher, MÖRFELDEN-WALLDORF – At first glance, some of the paintings are indistinguishable from photographs.
+However, upon closer inspection of the canvases in the Municipal Gallery, countless fine brushstrokes become visible.
+Reducing the works to this aspect alone would be a mistake.
+The artists of the exhibition "Realism – A Visual Language, Yesterday and Today" are not concerned with mere reproduction.
 They create their own worlds, play with perspectives, and capture moods and lighting conditions.
-Around 60 visitors came to the Stadthalle, where singer-songwriter Siggi Liersch played guitar between canvases and a sculpture and sang songs by Bob Dylan and John Lennon.
-"The hall is full; the work was worth it," said gallery owner Gering with satisfaction.
-Since 1973, he has exclusively represented contemporary, realistic art with a focus on photorealism and hyperrealism.
-The exhibition "Realism - A Visual Language, Yesterday and Today" is on display until March 25th.
-Gerd Koellner will play the piano at the closing event from 6:30 p.m.
-Until then, the Municipal Gallery is open Wednesdays, Saturdays, and Sundays from 3 p.m. to 6 p.m.
+Around 60 visitors came to the town hall, where singer-songwriter Siggi Liersch played guitar and sang songs by Bob Dylan and John Lennon amidst the canvases and a sculpture.
+"The hall is full; the effort was worthwhile," said gallery owner Gering with satisfaction.
+Since 1973, he has exclusively represented contemporary, realistic art, with a focus on photorealism and hyperrealism.
+The exhibition "Realism – A Visual Language, Yesterday and Today" is on display until March 25.
+Gerd Koellner will play the piano at the closing event starting at 6:30 p.m.
+Until then, the Municipal Gallery is open Wednesdays, Saturdays, and Sundays from 3:00 p.m. to 6:00 p.m.
 Admission is free.
-The exhibition space is located in the Stadthalle, at Waldstraße 100.
-He conceived the Walldorf exhibition to be diverse and incorporate a variety of artistic approaches.
+The exhibition space is located in the town hall at Waldstraße 100.
+Koellner conceived the exhibition in Walldorf as diverse and showcasing different artistic approaches.
 Streetscapes, crashing waves, and a still life of three cups are on display.
 An oil painting by Peter Handel immediately catches the eye.
-His large-format work "Christin 2" hangs prominently opposite the entrance area and depicts a sleeping woman in a bathing suit who appears to be dreaming in a strangely remote state.
-While a comparison between painterly perfection and photography is particularly obvious here, other works are far less photorealistic.
-The motif always depends on the artist.
-The exact nature of a motif always depends on the subject matter the artist is working on, explained gallery owner Gering.
-He does not see any competition between realistic painting and photography.
-"A good realist invents his reality."
-Thus, a painter can express himself more freely on canvas and, through his inventiveness, distinguishes himself from a naturalist or photographer.
+His large-format work, "Christin 2," hangs prominently opposite the entrance and depicts a sleeping woman in a swimsuit, seemingly lost in a strange, dreamy reverie.
+While a comparison between painterly perfection and photography is particularly compelling here, other works are far less photorealistic.
+The subject matter always depends on the artist.
+How exactly a subject is rendered always depends on the theme the artist is exploring, explained gallery owner Gering.
+He does not see a competition between realistic painting and photography.
+"A good realist invents their own reality."
+This allows a painter to express themselves more freely on canvas and distinguishes themselves from naturalists or photographers through their inventiveness.
 Whether the exhibited motifs have a counterpart in reality remains the artists' secret.
-But it doesn't make them any less impressive.
-Jürgen Schmitz's "Autumn Forest" is not the only one that immediately captivates the viewer.
-In the background, the sun shines brilliantly, creating a stark contrast to the dark trees.
-A scene from Venice, captured by Manfred Hönig, is quite different.
-While the forest appears mysterious and latently threatening, Hönig's painting is clear and open.
-Other works on display are Claus Delvaux, Clemens Erlenbach, Joerg Eyfferth, Michele Fiore, Sabine Liebchen, Anke Rhode, Gerda Raichle, and Johannes Schramm.
-At the opening, Mayor Heinz-Peter Becker (SPD) thanked the members of the Municipal Gallery, especially Ulrich Gering and his artists.
-Becker recalled that Gering has been associated with Mörfelden-Walldorf for many years and regularly supports the sculpture park as a jury member.
-This commitment has also contributed to the successful development of the open-air exhibition, Becker said.
-The Municipal Gallery continues in April with the annual exhibition of the South Hesse Association of Visual Artists.
+But this doesn't make them any less impressive.
+Jürgen Schmitz's "Autumn Forest" is just one example of a painting that immediately captivates the viewer.
+In the background, the sun shines dazzlingly bright, creating a strong contrast to the dark trees.
+A scene from Venice, painted by Manfred Hönig, is quite different.
+While the forest appears enigmatic and latently threatening, Hönig's painting is clear and open.
+Other works on display are by Claus Delvaux, Clemens Erlenbach, Joerg Eyfferth, Michele Fiore, Sabine Liebchen, Anke Rhode, Gerda Raichle, and Johannes Schramm.
+At the opening, Mayor Heinz-Peter Becker (SPD) thanked the members of the Municipal Gallery, especially Ulrich Gering and the artists.
+Becker noted that Gering has been connected to Mörfelden-Walldorf for many years and regularly supports the sculpture park as a jury member.
+This commitment, Becker added, has also contributed to the open-air exhibition's success.
+The annual exhibition of the South Hessian Professional Association of Visual Artists will take place in the Municipal Gallery in April.
 A joint exhibition by Reiner W. Kemmler, Kathrin Gordan, and Otto Schaffner is planned for the summer.

-"ANKE'S FAVORITES" Exhibition in Anke Rohde's studio and project space in Wiesbaden-Schierstein, benefiting the Fasanerie eV (Friends of the Fasanerie Association).
-"ANKE'S FAVORITES – Exhibiting and Promoting" is the name of a new exhibition series in Wiesbaden-Schierstein, initiated by the artist Anke Rohde.
-The first exhibition features paintings by the painter Angela Cremer, photographs by Brigitta Fiesel, sculptures by Wilma Hagemann, among others, and, of course, paintings by Anke Rohde.
+"ANKE'S FAVORITES" Exhibition at Anke Rohde's Studio & Project Space in Wiesbaden-Schierstein to benefit the Fasanerie Support Association.
+"ANKE'S FAVORITES – exhibiting and supporting" is the name of a new exhibition series in Wiesbaden-Schierstein, initiated by the artist Anke Rohde.
+The first exhibition features paintings by Angela Cremer, photographs by Brigitta Fiesel, sculptures by artists including Wilma Hagemann, and, of course, paintings by Anke Rohde herself.
 The exhibition opens on November 25th.
-The artists and Conny Kempken, chairwoman of the Fasanerie eV (Friends of the Fasanerie Association), will be present in person.
-Two things are important to Anke Rohde, and she wants to achieve them through this exhibition: connecting artists and assuming social responsibility.
-In her artistic work, Anke Rohde has been exploring the topic of mirroring/reflection for several years.
-Her research began with the reflections in the small Sanbitter glass bottles.
-Urban space was quickly identified as a source of infinite reflections.
-Anke Rohde captures the exciting dialogue between the goods behind the glass and life in front of it with her photorealistic painting style.
-In her work, Angela Cremer explores the significance of painting itself and in its contemporary context.
-Questions about the balance between surface, material, and motif interest her just as much as the possibility of reciting painting beyond language.
-She questions the boundaries of painting and attempts to expand them.
-Irritations upon viewing, caused by the material, depictions inspired by ornamentation, and the monotonous, layered treatment of the surface, explore the proximity and boundaries of craftsmanship and design.
-Compared to the mass of visual messages surrounding us, her images are similar to the state of immersion in water: still, unclear, floating, slowed down, and devoid of any intention.
-Seeing as such gains significance here.
-Brigitta Fiesel's photographs expand the perceptual boundaries of the human eye and add her very personal perspective to the legacy of Otto Steinert.
-Her paintings explore space, perspective, and light.
+The artists and the chairwoman of the Fasanerie Support Association, Conny Kempken, will be present.
+Two things are important to Anke Rohde, which she hopes to achieve through this exhibition: networking among artists and assuming social responsibility.
+In her artistic work, Anke Rohde has been exploring the theme of reflection for several years.
+Her research began with the reflections in small Sanbitter glass bottles.
+She quickly discovered urban spaces as a source of endless reflections.
+Anke Rohde captures the fascinating interplay between the goods behind the glass and the life in front of it with her photorealistic painting style.
+In her work, Angela Cremer explores the meaning of painting itself and within its contemporary context.
+She is equally interested in questions concerning the balance between surface, material, and motif, as well as the possibility of interpreting painting beyond language.
+She questions the boundaries of painting, attempting to expand them.
+The disorientation created by the material, the motifs reminiscent of ornament, and the monotonously layered treatment of the surface explore the proximity to and boundaries of craft and design.
+Compared to the mass of visual messages surrounding us, her paintings are similar to the state of immersion in water: still, unclear, suspended, slowed down, and free from any intention.
+Seeing itself gains significance here.
+Brigitta Fiesel's photographs expand the perceptual limits of the human eye and add her own personal perspective within the legacy of Otto Steinert.
+Her images are explorations of space, perspective, and light.
 Complex shadows, reflections, abstraction, and interpretation intensify the atmosphere.
-Wilma Hagemann's predilection for the themes of landscape, sky, and clouds has led her to explore three-dimensional work through painting.
-She is particularly drawn to the combination of wire and cellulose, industrial materials and natural substances.
-While the artistic mediums used are diverse, parallels, similarities, and references can be found in the artists' work.
-The exhibition "Anke's Favorites" invites you to explore these and, in the process, contribute to the construction of the "walk-in sheepfold" in the Fasanerie Wiesbaden.
-The vernissage will take place on Saturday, November 25, 2017, at 7:00 p.m. in Anke Rohde's studio and project space, Kettenbornstraße 3, 65201 Wiesbaden-Schierstein.
-Following a welcome address and introductions of the artists, Anke Rohde and Conny Kempken will continue to build bridges between art and nature.
-Anyone interested is cordially invited to attend.
+Wilma Hagemann, through her predilection for the themes of landscape, sky, and clouds, has found her way from painting to three-dimensional work.
+She is particularly drawn to the combination of materials such as wire and cellulose—industrial material and natural substance.
+Despite the diverse artistic means, parallels, commonalities, and connections can be found in the artists' work.
+The exhibition "Anke's Favorites" invites visitors to explore these connections and, in doing so, contribute to the construction of the "walk-in sheepfold" in the Wiesbaden Fasanerie.
+The opening reception will take place on Saturday, November 25, 2017, at 7:00 p.m. in Anke Rohde's studio and project space, Kettenbornstraße 3, 65201 Wiesbaden-Schierstein.
+Following the welcome and introduction of the artists, Anke Rohde and Conny Kempken will further explore the connection between art and nature.
+All are cordially invited.
 The exhibition is open until December 10, 2017.
-Opening hours: Friday, Saturday, and Sunday, 2 p.m. to 6 p.m.
-In addition to viewings during regular opening hours, there will be artist talks every day at 3:30 p.m.
-Contact: Anke Rohde 0179-1047305 mail@ankerohde.de Kettenbornstr.
-3, 65201 Wiesbaden-Schierstein.
-Further links: http://www.ankerohde.de/ http://www.angelacremer.de/ http://www.brigittafiesel.de http://www.wilma-hagemann.de/
+Opening hours are Friday, Saturday, and Sunday from 2 pm to 6 pm.
+In addition to viewing during regular opening hours, there are artist talks every day at 3:30 pm.
+Contact: Anke Rohde 49 179 1047305 mail@ankerohde.de Kettenbornstr.
+3, 65201 Wiesbaden-Schierstein Further links: http://www.ankerohde.de/ http://www.angelacremer.de/ http://www.brigittafiesel.de http://www.wilma-hagemann.de/

 • 12-2015 - Wiesbadener Kurier: Anke Rohde recently opened her new studio in Schierstein